London’s Calling 2017: The Salesforce Community in Action

 London’s Calling had a DemoJam – a fast-moving series of demos from app developers.
-Each pitch was capped at 3 minutes.
+There was a cap of 3 minutes for each pitch.
 What a way to unveil these cool features.

 As a result, the DemoJam covered a lot of ground in less than an hour, and truthfully, it made you realise that a solid pitch gets to the point pretty quickly.

 After voting via a bit.ly URL on their smartphones, the audience chose TaskFeed as the winners.